 In partnership with UNICEF USA, we are raising money for an innovative project that is transforming plastic waste into classrooms for some of the 1.6 million children who are currently out of school in Côte d’Ivoire.

 Through this project, you can be proud to know we will:

-UNICEF has partnered with a Colombian, family-run social enterprise, Conceptos Plasticos, to create a women-led recycling market that will convert Côte d’Ivoire’s plastic waste into safe and durable low-cost building materials.
+UNICEF has partnered with a Colombian family-run social enterprise, Conceptos Plasticos, to create a women-led recycling market.
+This market will convert Côte d’Ivoire’s plastic waste into safe and durable low-cost building materials.